 The idea behind this book is that every time you blink, you have to turn a page.
 But if you don’t blink, you won’t get to the end of the book—and thus you won’t have to go to bed!
 This is a hilarious bedtime book that just dares kids to not blink and to try to stay awake.
 As the adult reader, I have to watch to see when the child blinks (and thus to turn the page).
 And if the kid stares for a while, we just sit on that page for a bit.
 It is totally a good way to try to get kiddos to close their eyes and keep them shut until morning—or at least to get them to try!

 This is a great picture book.
 Owl wakes up and is excited to play—only it is nighttime and all his friends are sleeping (or trying to sleep).
 This is a good book to read to help little ones realize that sleep is important for all sorts of animals (and people) and they shouldn’t keep others awake.
 This is also a good book to start a discussion about day or night.

-HOW DO DINOSAURS SAY GOOD NIGHT?
+HOW DO DINOSAURS GO TO SLEEP?